 Universities are the birthplace of creations, discoveries, innovations and inventions that positively transform the society and economy around the world.
 Essentially, teaching and research activities of a University generate Intellectual Property (IP) in the form of teaching materials, research, thesis, software and designs.
 Also, knowledge, discoveries and technology generated in the Universities have immense economic and societal benefits if kept confidential and protected within IP rights.
 It is pertinent to note that research results and findings have always been made public and exploited without the consent or knowledge of their owners which have resulted in IP owners not enjoying the benefits of their hard work as well as the economy not being impacted from huge resources invested in research.
 This is exacerbated by the current trend where the internet and other modern technologies have fostered greater access to scholarly materials, thereby giving rise to a growing number of disputes over ownership and use of these materials.
 Consequently, whereas the Universities nurture the knowledge economy, intellectual property provides the tools to sustain the knowledge economy for the benefit of the creators and users of knowledge as well as the national economy.
 To be relevant in today's fast developing world, the Universities have an urgent need to adequately protect and manage research results, information, innovation, discoveries etc. by leveraging their IP assets.
-This can be achieved by the formulation and implementation of an IP policy for Universities.
+This can be achieved formulation and implementation of an IP policy for Universities.
 An IP Policy is a necessary tool that will set the platform for a win-win successful collaboration within the academic environment and between the academia and commercialization partners, which in turn will boost creative endeavours, enhance prosperity and enable the University system impact positively on the national economy.
-More pointedly, Universities need IP Policy for: an effective IP management of and knowledge transfer; clarity on the ownership of and right to use the IP • resulting institution's from the collaborative R&D own or activities; setting out the rules of the institution on how to accurately identify, evaluate, protect and manage IP for its further form commercialization; development, usually through some of providing a transparent framework for cooperation with third parties and provides guidelines on the sharing of economic benefits arising from the commercialization of IP; the ownership and use of IP regulating rights; and
+Universities need ΙP More pointedly, Policy for:

-• incentivizing interest in marketable R&D initiatives, creativity and
+- effective management of IP and knowledge transfer; - clarity on the ownership of and right to use the IP resulting from the institution's own or collaborative R&D activities; - setting out the rules of institution the on how accurately identify, protect and IΡ for its evaluate, manage further commercialization: development, usually through some form of - providing a transparent framework for cooperation with third parties and provides guidelines on the sharing of economic benefits arising from the commercialization of IP; - regulating the ownership and use of IP rights; and - · incentivizing interest in marketable R&D initiatives, creativity and

-Innovation .
+Innovation.